spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/00-create-app-profile.md

 4. Select one of the available services to start configuring your App Profile.
 Refer to [App Profiles](/devx/app-profile) for a list of available services.

-5. Provide configuration information for the service you're adding.
+5. Provide configuration information for the service.

-6. You can add more services to the App Profile if needed.
+6. You can add more services to the App Profile as needed.
 To do this, click the **Actions** button next to the **Configure tier** pane.
 To rearrange layers, select a service and drag it up or down in the pane.
 Each service becomes a layer in the App Profile stack in the order shown in this pane.

 7. When you've provided the required configuration information for services, click **Review**.